 Any student completing any academic work dishonestly will receive a zero for that assignment with no opportunity to make it up.
 Plagiarism is a form of academic dishonesty.
+RAMP guidelines may differ.

 Students who provide information and/or commit cheating will be disciplined in accordance with Class 1 Offense AK.
 The teacher will also contact the parents/guardians of the student and inform them of the student's actions.